 When to Prefer Map Over Object in JavaScript

-object has entered the scene, offering unique capabilities for certain use cases.
+JavaScript objects are versatile, allowing you to group data together easily.
+But since ES6, the Map object has entered the scene, offering unique capabilities for certain use cases.
 While many developers default to using objects for everything, this can lead to performance and security issues.

-, their use cases, performance characteristics, and when you should choose one over the other.
+In this article, we’ll explore the differences between Object and Map, their use cases, performance characteristics, and when you should choose one over the other.

 TL;DR